 And lemonade tastes so cool and refreshing on days like this.

 It always brings me back to the super hot August days when I would spend a week at the youth fair showing my horse.
 We’d spend all day in long pants and boots and had to wear long sleeves during our classes – with a cowboy hat or helmet to boot!
 It was dreadful hot most years and I loved to head over to the carnival and grab a lemonade whenever I could.

 Then I grew up and realized how bad sugar was for me (because I ate a lot of it….).
 I began to cut out most sugar from my diet and saw very positive changes in my overall health and in my fertility, but I still miss nostalgic drinks like lemonade, no matter how long it’s been since I’ve had one.

-Making my own was definitely better as I could cut back the sugar, but it was still a bit much for me.
-So I began to double ferment by water kefir with fresh lemon juice and it definitely fulfills that craving!
+Making my own was definitely better as I could cut back on the sugar, but it was still a bit much for me.
+So I began to double ferment my water kefir with fresh lemon juice and it definitely fulfills that craving!